marcuwynu23/dyna/README.md

 # DYNA
-A commandline tools for creating mongodb,express,nunjucks and nodejs application
+A commandline tools for creating Web-Application with use of mongodb,express,nunjucks and nodejs application